Search results for

 Price: Free /In-app purchases ($0.99 – $99.99 per item)

-A lot of people look for free texting apps so they can text on non-connected devices like tablets.
-Pulse SMS, Android Messages, AirDroid, Pushbullet, etc. are all excellent options for this.
-These apps don’t provide free text messages.
-However, they do let you use your existing text plan on basically any other device you own.
+Many people look for free texting apps so they can text on non-connected devices like tablets.
+Pulse SMS, Android Messages, AirDroid, Pushbullet, etc., are all excellent options.
+These apps don’t provide complimentary text messages.
+However, they let you use your existing text plan on any other device you own.
 Our favorite is Pulse SMS.
-It’s clean, and it’s one of the few with a single up-front cost instead of a subscription.
+It’s clean and one of the few with a single up-front cost instead of a subscription.

-You basically get the app, install it on all of your devices (including your computer), and it all sends and receives real texts from your normal phone number.
+You get the app, install it on all your devices (including your computer), and send and receive actual texts from your regular phone number.
 Microsoft has an up-and-coming app that is doing better at this as well.
-These apps don’t send texts for free (you still need a carrier plan), but they let you send your texts on all of your devices.
+These apps don’t send texts for free (you still need a carrier plan), but they let you send your texts on all your devices.

 If we missed any great free texting apps, tell us about them in the comments below!